sagarsen2023/Antivirus-Checking-using-Python/README.md

 2. It is easier to maintain.
 3. Time to time both the data_dict.json and the source code will be updated.
 4. Used Python dictionary for faster iteration.
+5. More updated version with more features of this version coming soon

 ## License